 Some employers prefer lots of detail in a résumé, but they are the exception.
 A single page résumé will give you a higher response rate.

 Hiring managers with 100 or 1000 resumes to look through won’t spend a great deal of time looking at your resume, so first impressions will be made based on a quick glance.
-A resume is supposed to be a display of the highlights – enough into to pique an employers interest – not every single minute detail of your career (that’s what the interview and technical tests are for).
+A resume is supposed to be a display of the highlights – enough to pique an employer’s interest – not every single minute detail of your career (that’s what the interview and technical tests are for).
 It’s common advice that you should only be spilling on to 2 pages if you have 20+ years of experience.

 If an employer needs more information on you – that’s what a cover letter and the subsequent interview are for.
 I’ve only ever had one employer come back and ask me for further information about myself before proceeding to an interview, and that employer ended up hiring me.
 So, stick to a single page.